 What is a Short Sale?

-A short sale is a transaction that allows the sale of a property for an amount less than the amount owed to the bank.
+A short sale is a transaction that allows the sale of a property for an amount less that the amount owed to the bank.
 The bank in return accepts the proceeds as settlement of the debt.

-How long does it take to close a Short Sale?
+How long does it take to close a short sale?

 What documents does a seller include in a Short Sale package?